sujunhao/deBWT/README.md

 deBWT uses de Bruijn graph to reduce the time consumed in the repeating regions when constructing BWT

 Firstly, deBWT counts the kmers existed on target string.
 Then it uses kmers to construct the de Bruijn implicitly.

-Then it uses the graph to construct BWT
+Then it uses the graph to construct BWT.

-usage
+> usage

 ```
 #should specify the target string and kmer length